creditkarma/dynamic-config/README.md

 $ npm init
 ```

+I'm also going to be using TypeScript, so we need to set that up.

 #### TSCONFIG

-My tsconfig.json looks like this:
+My `tsconfig.json` looks like this:

 ```json
 {